chanon-m/sip2ban.github.io/README.md

 # SIP2Ban for Asterisk
-Avoided SIP attackers in Asterisk
+Avoided SIP attackers in Asterisk and OpenSIPS

 #Licensing Information: READ LICENSE